James-Karwowski/ChannelFun-Hockey-3DS-Edition/README.md

 As of the creation of this repository, I am a first-year CS Major at the University of North Carolina at Charlotte with the status of junior.
 I am planning on having a concentration in Cyber Security.

 # How can I play?
 To play Channel Fun 'Hockey', you will need to get an original 3DS (or newer) with CFW (Custom Firmware).
-From there, download the .3dsx file above and send it to the appropriate folder in your SD card.
+From there, download the .3dsx file above and send it to the appropriate /3ds/ folder on your SD card.
 After that, it should be available to for you to play.
 Enjoy!

 # Where's Singleplayer mode?
 Singleplayer mode is still a WIP.
 Sorry!